ksridhar3/SimpleTweets/README.md

-# Assignment - Popular photos
+# Assignment - Simple Tweets

-Popular photos displays the popular photos from Instagram.
+Simple tweets shows the tweets and gives user a screen to post new tweets

 Submitted by: Sridhar Kocharlakota